Kunwar Pratap Singh Barhath: Conspiracy to assassinate Reginald Craddock

-It so happened that the revolutionaries of the Ghadar Party of Punjab received information that the British Government had come to know about their plan for Armed Rebellion, so they decided to change the date but this information could not reach Mr. Sanyal in time.
-As per the predetermined schedule, on 21 February 1915, Mr. Sanyal along with his associates reached the Parade Ground in Benaras, but the prepared police force present there surrounded them and started arresting them.
-A total of 25 arrests were made including Mr. Sanyal.
-Meanwhile, Rash Behari Bose feld to Japan.
-Sanyal was sentenced to life imprisonment in Kala Pani.
-16 revolutionaries including Ranveer Singh and Gurcharan Kar were tried under the Defense of India Act.
+The revolutionaries of the Ghadar Party of Punjab received information that the British Government had come to know about their plan for rebellion, so they decided to change the date but this information could not reach Sachindra Nath Sanyal in time.
+As per the predetermined schedule, on 21 February 1915, Sanyal along with his associates reached the Parade Ground in Benaras, but the prepared police force present there surrounded them and started arresting them.
+A total of 25 arrests were made including Sanyal.
+Meanwhile, Bose feld to Japan.
+Sanyal was sentenced to life imprisonment.
+16 revolutionaries, including Ranveer Singh and Gurcharan Kar, were tried under the Defense of India Act.
 This trial came to be known as Benaras Conspiracy Case.